Twins score 7 in 3rd to back Berríos in 13-4 win over Royals

 Dozier later hit a three-run homer, but the AL Central-leading Royals have lost three of five.

+“It was a very good road trip for us,” manager Mike Matheny said.
+“We did a lot of things well, just this one and the first game here, too, both of those aren’t very indicative of the kind of club we’ve been all season.”

 Keller cruised through the first two innings, but things unraveled quickly in the third.
 The right-hander hit Jake Cave with a pitch and Simmons followed with his first home run of the season to the second deck in left field.
-Garver capped the inning with a three-run shot an estimated 436 feet to the second deck in left field.
+Garver capped the inning with a three-run shot an estimated 436 feet to the second deck in left.

+“Giving up the home run right there was definitely 100% on me, just missed location,” Keller said.
+“I felt like that’s what it was all day.
+Even if it was in the zone, it was not exactly where I wanted it to go.
+So, the burden is still on me, 100%.”

 Kansas City couldn’t capitalize on some shaky defense by Minnesota in the sixth as Berríos struck out the final two batters he faced, yelling into his glove as he walked off the mound at the end of the inning.